ni/niveristand-custom-device-handbook/docs/What_Is_A_Custom_Device.md

 For more information refer to **[NI Developer Zone Tutorial: What is NI VeriStand](https://www.ni.com/en-us/shop/data-acquisition-and-control/application-software-for-data-acquisition-and-control-category/what-is-veristand.html)**.

 You can customize and extend the VeriStand environment with LabVIEW to meet application requirements.
-This document provides the background, design decisions,and technical information required to understand and develop custom devices in VeriStand.
+This document provides the background, design decisions, and technical information required to understand and develop custom devices in VeriStand.

 Before you begin creating a custom device, you must understand the VeriStand Engine.
-For more information on the VeriStand Engine refer to VeriStand Help or **[VeriStand Manual] (https://www.ni.com/documentation/en/veristand/latest/manual/vs-engine/)**.
+For more information on the VeriStand Engine refer to VeriStand Help or **[VeriStand Manual](https://www.ni.com/documentation/en/veristand/latest/manual/vs-engine/)**.

 #### What is a Custom Device?

-While VeriStand provides most of the functionality required by a real-time testing application, the environment to be customized to meet application requirements.
+While VeriStand provides most of the functionality required by a real-time testing application, the environment can be customized to meet application requirements.
 Custom devices are one way to extend VeriStand.
 For more ways to customize NI VeriStand, refer to **[NI Developer Zone Tutorial: Using LabVIEW and Other Software Environments with NI VeriStand](https://www.ni.com/ro-ro/innovations/white-papers/09/using-ni-veristand-with-other-software-environments-to-create-re.html)**.

 Developers can use custom devices to dictate how VeriStand executes.
 Any LabVIEW callable code can be made into a custom device.
 Custom devices allow customization to the operator interface within System Explorer.

 Custom devices can display many different configuration experiences.
-This include simple controls on a VI front panel, pop-up windows and silent routine to scrape the configuration from a database.
+This include simple controls on a VI front panel, pop-up windows and silent routines to scrape the configuration from a database.

 A custom device typically consists of two **[VI libraries](https://zone.ni.com/reference/en-XX/help/371361R-01/lvhowto/lv_file_extensions/)** (configuration and engine) and an XML file.
 The VI Libraries define the behavior of the device.
 The XML file tells VeriStand how to load, display, use and deploy the device.
 Custom devices can be created by NI, 3rd parties, and in-house developers.
 The developer builds the configuration and engine library, and the XML file from **[Source Distributions](https://zone.ni.com/reference/en-XX/help/371361R-01/lvdialog/source_distrib_db/)** in LabVIEW.

 Most custom devices begin as a LabVIEW template project.
-The Custom Device Template Tool VI scripts the template project based on user inputs.
+The latest [niveristand-custom-device-wizard](https://github.com/ni/niveristand-custom-device-wizard) release scripts the template project based on user inputs.
 You can then modify the template project to fulfill the requirements of the custom device.
-The Custom Device Template Tool installs on top of LabVIEW with the Full and PC versions of VeriStand.

 A LabVIEW project is needed to build a custom device, but only the configuration library, engine library and XML file are required to use the custom device in VeriStand.

-After obtaining (or building himself)the custom device’s libraries, the operator places them in the VeriStand &lt;CommonData&gt;\Custom Devices directory.
+After obtaining (or building himself) the custom device’s libraries, the operator places them in the VeriStand <span style="color:green">*&lt;CommonData&gt;\Custom Devices*</span> directory.
 This directory location varies with the host operating system.

 #### Table of Directories and Aliases:

+The following tables list paths to common VeriStand directories by operating system.
+The heading before each table indicates how NI documentation refers to the directory.
+For directories with aliases listed, the alias is the text that appears with a relative path in an API or XML file.
+This text defines the directory that the path is relative to.
 ```eval_rst
 +-------------------------+-------------------------------------------------------------------------------------+
 |<Common Data>            |Alias: To Common Doc Dir                                                             |